sudosammy/knary/README.md

 171.244.140.247
 ```
 This would stop knary from alerting on `www.knary.tld` but not `another.www.knary.tld`.
 Changes to this file will require a knary restart.
 A sample can be found in `examples/denylist.txt` with common subdomains to include.

+*Important:* You will almost certainly want to include your TLD (e.g. `mycanary.com` and `ns.mycanary.com`) as several mundane systems will perform DNS lookups against these records every day.

 ## Necessary Config
 Example config can be found in `examples/`